 This produce prescription program empowers participants to make behavioral changes that support healthy living and alleviate pain and healthcare costs.
-After joining remote learning classes and discussions, participants receive fresh organic farm food every week from June-mid November, continue to attend virtual cooking classes focused on eating a variety of seasonal produce, and communicate with staff about staying motivated and making healthy recipes.
+Participants receive fresh organic farm food every week from June-mid November, attend cooking classes (virtual or in-person) focused on eating a variety of seasonal produce, and communicate with staff about staying motivated and making healthy recipes.

 Eligible participants are referred to the program by our healthcare partners to treat diet-related illnesses including diabetes, pre-diabetes and hypertension.
 At this time, we are enrolling patients on Medicaid and patients who are SNAP or WIC eligible.

-If you are a healthcare partner and would like to refer patients to our program, please email Baz Perry at firstname.lastname@example.org.
+We are happy to now partner with Rural Health Network of South Central New York for this program.
+If you are a healthcare partner and would like to refer patients to our program, please email Kate Miller-Corcoran, Food As Medicine Coordinator, at email@example.com.

 In addition to nutritional education and food access, our program conducts participatory research that gathers feedback from patients about whether access to produce and our cooking classes and behavioral support is improving their health.
 The research that we collect is evaluated by professionals within Cayuga Health Partners and the Master of Public Health program at Cornell University in order to monitor health and program outcomes and constantly improve our services for participants.

 The program started in 2018 with a pilot group of 8 members, who saw beneficial results in their blood pressure and food security status.
 In 2019, 44 people completed the program and in 2020, 75 local individuals were supported on their journey to better health.